 GST on Sale of Vacant Land – Points to Remember

-- Please don’t hesitate to contact us if you would like any further information or advice in relation to these matters.
+Please don’t hesitate to contact us if you would like any further information or advice in relation to GST and property.